Deepjyoti13/coolours-module/README.md

-# **Coolors**
+# **Coolours**
 ### A Python Module To Make Text Colouring Easy
 #### _Made By Alex Hawking_

 # Installation

-Due to issues with SSL Certificates I have been unable to add this to pip.
+You can install with `pip`:

+    pip install coolours

 You can install using `curl` by copy and pasting:

-    cd ~/Library/Python/3.7/lib/python/site-packages/ && { curl -O https://raw.githubusercontent.com/Handmade-Studios/coolors-module/master/coolors/coolors.py ; cd -; }
+    cd ~/Library/Python/3.7/lib/python/site-packages/ && { curl -O https://raw.githubusercontent.com/Handmade-Studios/coolours-module/master/coolours/coolours.py ; cd -; }

 # Usage

 > ## Importing

+>If you installed with pip:

+    from coolours.coolours import (

 Import coolors using:

-    from coolors import *
+    from coolours import *

 You can import with

-    import coolors
+    import coolours

-But that requires you to use `print(coolors.color('style', 'textcolor', 'backgroundcolor'))`, so I think it is easier to use the first method.
+But that requires you to use `print(coolours.color('style', 'textcolor', 'backgroundcolor'))`, so I think it is easier to use the first method.

 > ## Colors

 You use coolors within the `print` function as shown below:

-    print(color('style', 'text-color', 'background-color') + 'your text')
+    print(colour('style', 'text-colour', 'background-colour') + 'your text')

 **Make sure you place the colors and styles within quotes**